Taylor-eOS/lstm-classifier/README.md

 This is an educational machine learning project that can classify audio chunks into types with the help of a machine learning.
 It is a rewrite of [podcast-ad-detection](https://github.com/amsterg/Podcast-Ad-Detection), to which the creative credit belongs.
-This version is less fine-frained, and set up for home use.
+This version is optimized for home use.
+It is less fine-grained and uses lower qualities.
 Training is fast and can be done on a home computer in non-painful time.<p>
 The project uses an LSTM (Long Short-Term Memory) architecture to process MFCC (Mel Frequency Cepstral Coefficient) features extracted from audio files.
 Recent tests show 100% accuracy on unseen data for 10 second chunks after just 2 training epochs on only five input episodes.
 This projects' functions are set up fairly specific to my needs and include hardcoded values.
 Use would require manual setting up.<p>